 • alkynes- contain one triple bond;

-Separately, a class of arenes or aromatic hydrocarbons containing a benzene ring is distinguished.
+There is a separate class of arenas or aromatic hydrocarbons containing a benzene ring.

 Rice.
 1. Classification of hydrocarbons.

-Gaseous and liquid hydrocarbons are isolated from minerals.
-The table describes the natural sources of hydrocarbons in more detail.
+Mineral resources include gaseous and liquid hydrocarbons.
+The table describes natural sources of hydrocarbons in more detail.

 Source